The information has been obtained from printed

 window or VAMUS ticket machine before getting on the bus.

-at bus stations.
+bus stations.
 These make it easier to purchase tickets and

 recharge pre paid passes.They have instructions in English and